progit/progit/pl/06-git-tools/01-chapter6.markdown

 	1c36188...
 HEAD@{5}: rebase -i (squash): updating HEAD 7e05da5...
 HEAD@{6}: rebase -i (pick): updating HEAD

 Za każdym razem, gdy Twoja gałąź się przesuwa, Git przechowuje tą informację w tej tymczasowej historii.
-Za ich pomocą, możesz wskazać również starsze zmiany.
+Za jej pomocą, możesz wskazać również starsze zmiany.
 Jeżeli chcesz zobaczyć zawartość HEAD-a sprzed 5 zmian, możesz użyć odwołania `@{n}`, które widać w wyniku komendy reflog:

 <!-- Every time your branch tip is updated for any reason, Git stores that information for you in this temporary history.
 And you can specify older commits with this data, as well.
 If you want to see the fifth prior value of the HEAD of your repository, you can use the `@{n}` reference that you see in the reflog output: -->